PARASITOLOGY

 Diagnosing heartworm infection in dogs and cats requires more than a patient-side antigen test.
 Discover one expert’s approach to interpreting heartworm test results.

-Intestinal parasite screens are a vital part of small animal medicine—both in sickness and in health.
-Take this quiz to make sure you know the best test for every situation.
+Intestinal parasite screens are vital to small animal medicine—both in sickness and health.
+Take this quiz to ensure you know the best test for every situation.

 Featured Image